 Take the Self Guided Tour

 The visitor center offers information for the self-guided tour.
 In addition, there is an app you can download.
-There are several stops that are well worth the time.
+Several stops are well worth the time.

 Herbert and Lou Hoover Gravesite